Skip to content

 Placements

-The school of Science and Technology will work closely with you to help you find a placement and strengthen your CV and interview techniques.
+The school of Science and Technology will work closely with you to help find a placement and strengthen your CV and interview techniques.
 You'll be supported and assessed throughout your placement year and will write a reflective report and diary at the end of your placement.
-When you successfully complete your placement and submit your placement report, you will be eligible to receive an additional Postgraduate Diploma in Professional Practice award.
+When you successfully complete your placement and submit your placement report, you will be eligible to receive an additional award of a Postgraduate Diploma in Professional Practice.

-Our recent students have taken placements across various companies, including the NHS, Pfizer and Public Health England.
-They secured varied roles such as Trainee Biomedical Scientists (Immunology), Biomedical Science Assistants and Volunteer Mentors.
+Our recent students have taken placements across a wide range of companies including the NHS, Pfizer and Public Health England.
+They secured varied roles such as Trainee Biomedical Scientists (Immunology), Biomedical Science Assistant and Volunteer Mentor.

 Re:search Re:imagined

-Research is about more than writing papers and proposing new ideas.
-By daring to think differently, we’re disrupting the research landscape and finding the answers to the questions that matter.
+To us, research is about more than writing papers and proposing new ideas.
+By daring to think differently, we’re disrupting the research landscape and finding the answers to the questions that really matter.
 From conservation management to sustainable farming, we’re inspiring the brightest minds to rise up and find solutions to some of the most significant global challenges facing society.

 NTU Enterprise